-- 1) SiVY Silicon Valley Youth Bridge, a nonprofit organization organized to promote bridge for players aged 8 to 26. - 2) DIC Director in Charge of a bridge event - 3) ACBL American Contract Bridge League - 4) CBE Center for Bridge Education
+- 1) SiVY Silicon Valley Youth Bridge, a nonprofit organization organized to promote bridge for players aged 8 to 26. - 2) DIC Director in Charge of a bridge event - 3) ACBL American Contract Bridge League

 PROPRIETIES

 Bridge players are expected to observe certain standards of behavior in ACBL-sanctioned events.
 Two of these standards are especially important: